-Students are allowed to repeat any given course only once.
-Credits earned from repeated courses are included in the credits attempted and earned.
+Credits earned from repeated courses are included in the credits attempted.
 The highest grade from repeated courses is used to calculate the cumulative GPA.
+A student is eligible to received federal aid only once when retaking a course for which he previously earned credit (see "General Provisions" for when credit is considered earned).